Jet004/appoint-me/README.md

  - deal with header indicator color...
  - calendar day default to next business day if is weekend
  - calendar date defaults to current day (or next business day) - choosing a date sets the fetch reference point, data will be fetched around that date.
 Auto load more data fetches from client side
+ - modify logo home link to only work on image, not the containing div

 ## Future Additions to site:
  - breadcrumbs - mobile view in header - desktop view above page body